i-am-grub/MultiGP_Toolkit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MultiGP Toolkit's documentation!
+MultiGP Toolkit plugin for RotorHazard
 ===========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   usage/installation

 Indices and tables
 ==================